 Disclaimer: I received an advance copy of this book for review consideration.
-This post also contains affiliate links that help keep this blog free for the public.
+This post also contains affiliate links.
 Please visit my policies page for more information on my affiliates.

-The forth chapter is Dairy (you know my fav)!
-Shannon again blesses us with another 30 informative tips and recipes like How Dairy Fermentation Works, Kefir: The Star Of My Homemade Kitchen, Simple Homestead Feta Cheese, Fruit And Yogurt Mousse, Cultured Butter And Traditional Buttermilk.
+The fourth chapter is Dairy (you know my fav)!
+Shannon again blesses us with another 30 informative tips and recipes like How Dairy Fermentation Works, Kefir: The Star of My Homemade Kitchen, Simple Homestead Feta Cheese, Fruit and Yogurt Mousse, Cultured Butter, and Traditional Buttermilk.

-The fith chapter is Beverages, and here Shannon leads us into some unchartered territory with 15 recipes like Sourdough Bread Kvass, Fermented Horchata Concentrate and Carrot-Clementine Kvass.
+The fifth chapter is Beverages, and here Shannon leads us into some unchartered territory with 15 recipes like Sourdough Bread Kvass, Fermented Horchata Concentrate, and Carrot-Clementine Kvass.

 Now because I want to your see for yourself just how rad these Pizza Green Beans are I get to include the exact recipe from Shannon’s book!